Creation of young colonies (nuclei)

 |

-- move the new nuc box the same day to 3 km from the old location and allow the bees to fly freely, or place it in a dark, cool cellar for 2 nights, then install it in the apiary on the evening of the third day and allow the bees to fly
+- move the new nucleus box the same day to 3 km from the old location and allow the bees to fly freely, or place it in a dark and cool cellar for 2 nights, then install it in the apiary on the evening of the third day and allow the bees to fly

 - feed immediately with syrup

-- first check after 7 days of the new colony (queen accepted, number of bees, food, etc.)
+- first inspection of the new colony after 7 days (queen accepted, number of bees, food, etc.)

-- treat the nucleus colony with oxalic acid (by spraying, by dribbling or by evaporation)
+- treat the nucleus with oxalic acid (by spraying, by trickling or by evaporation)

-► Summer nucleus colonies with bees from supers
+► Summer nuclei with bees from the supers

 7. Artificial swarm